-Size and weight Food processors are large, hefty appliances so think about where you’ll place it in your kitchen.
+Food processors are large, hefty appliances so think about where you’ll place it in your kitchen.
 There needs to be enough room for it on your worktop and enough space above so you can use the feeding tube and lid.

 If it will be stored in a cupboard, choose a lightweight model than can be lifted easily into position when you need it.

-Capacity This depends on how many people you regularly cook for and how much cooking you do.
-Large 2-litre models with wide feed tubes let you process big batches of food, while a 1.3 to 2-litre processor is sufficient for small families or couples.
+This depends on how many people you regularly cook for and how much cooking you do.
+Large 4-litre models with wide feed tubes let you process big batches of food, while a 1.3 to 2-litre processor is sufficient for small families or couples.
 It’s worth noting that capacity refers to dry ingredients – liquids can only be processed at about half the stated capacity to avoid leaks.

 Look for a food processor with multiple bowls for versatility.
 Along with the main bowl, you’ll get a midi bowl and a handy mini bowl that’s perfect for chopping small amount of food such as nuts or herbs.